 The Beautiful Geopark Ciletuh – West Java

 This area is in Sukabumi regency, West Java.
 You can reach this area by driving through Jagorawi toll road and take the last exit at Ciawi gate in Bogor.
-Then you can go straight ahead at the Ciawi crossroads to Sukabumi if you are travelling from Jakarta.
+Then you can go straight ahead at the Ciawi crossroads to Sukabumi if you are traveling from Jakarta.
 The view in this area is amazing and what’s fun is not only the end of the journey, but the journey itself; the sharp turn, the steep slope, the relatively strong wind, all these combinations will test not only your car’s stability but also your skill and stamina in driving.

 The Challenging 44 Turns – West Sumatra

 The ‘Kelok 44’ in Bukittinggi, West Sumatra is a legend known throughout the world, especially among cyclists because this area is often used for international cycling competitions.
-This road is accessible when you travel between Maninjau—Bukittinggi and it’s extremely challenging because you have to take sharp turns for the whole 10 kilometres ahead and 1,500 metres above sea level.
+This road is accessible when you travel between Maninjau—Bukittinggi and it’s extremely challenging because you have to take sharp turns for the whole 10 kilometers ahead and 1,500 meters above sea level.
 Do you feel that sweat coming off already?
 Why not go ahead and make a visit to this area soon and test your driving skill?

 The Mountainous Homecoming Route – Nagrek, West Java

-People coming from East or Central Java most likely have travelled the Nagrek route in West Java, at least once a year during the Lebaran homecoming period.
-Created by cutting through mountainous areas, this road offers travellers numerous turns, climbs, and slopes on the high land.
+People coming from East or Central Java most likely have traveled the Nagrek route in West Java, at least once a year during the Lebaran homecoming period.
+Created by cutting through mountainous areas, this road offers travelers numerous turns, climbs, and slopes on the high land.
 This road even becomes dangerous during rainy days, because it gets slippery.
 However, recently the Cijapati route has been used as an alternative route for people who head to Garut or Tasikmalaya if the Nagrek route is locked down in traffic.